emerleite/demeter/README.markdown

 	user.address_country
 	#=> Brazil

-If your using ActiveRecord, you don't have to extend the `Demeter` module.
+If you are using ActiveRecord, you don't have to extend the `Demeter` module.

 	class User < ActiveRecord::Base
 	  has_one :address